 Below you can find updated information on the number of vacancies available for each course in each phase of the contest and the respective links to the application pages.

 * To the vacancies indicated for each phase will be added, except where indicated, the remaining vacancies of the previous phase of the contest.For personalized information about the courses you wish to enroll in, go to the "International" section of this website.

 Applications should be submitted online (check the links for each course above) to the academic services of the U.Porto faculty where the student wishes to study, within the indicated deadlines.
 It is up to each U.Porto faculty to establish the entry requirements in accordance with the Regulations for the application of the U.Porto International Student Statute (in portuguese).
 In general, applicants to 1st cycle (bachelor) and integrated master courses at the U.Porto must:

 - Hold specific academic qualifications in the areas of knowledge required for the cycle of studies they are applying to.
-You should provide proof of these qualifications with substantiating documents at the time of application and/or by taking a written and/or oral and practical exams at the faculty at which you wish to study;
+The candidate should provide proof of these qualifications with substantiating documents at the time of application and/or by taking a written and/or oral and practical exams at the faculty at he/she wishes to study;

 - Be an independent speaker of Portuguese, corresponding to level B2 of the Common European Framework of Reference for Languages - CEFRL.
 Language skills may be verified with an assessment of speaking skills by video conference;